10 Fun Things to Do at Gulf Islands National Seashore Fort Pickens

 Can you walk around Fort Pickens?

-Due to the nature of Gulf Coast storms and how low-lying the barrier island is, always check with the Fort Pickens Area National Park Service before planning a trip to ensure the island and road are open.
+Due to the nature of Gulf Coast storms and how low-lying the barrier island is, always check with the Fort Pickens Area National Park Service before planning a trip to ensure the road is open.

 Is there an entrance fee for Gulf Islands National Seashore Fort Pickens?

-Yes, there is an entrance fee to enter and tour the park.
+Yes, there is an entrance fee to enter the park.
+It is $25 for a week.
+The Annual National Park Pass is accepted here.

 Are dogs allowed on the beach?

-No, however, there is a dog-dedicated beach not too far from the park entrance, closer to Pensacola.
+No, however, there is a dog-dedicated beach not too far from the park entrance, closer to Pensacola Beach.
 You’ll see the signs for the dog park on the Gulf side.

 Dogs are allowed on the trails.